LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 We learned from the previous example that the `goodbye` value is unused after we remove `goodbye_world`.
 This is on the compiler to report it in this example because it is an _unexported_ value here (while it was an _exported_ value in the previous example).
-This warning is actually off by default and can be activated by passing the `-w +32` argument to the compiler :
+The corresponding warning is actually off by default and can be activated by passing the `-w +32` argument to the compiler :
 ```
 $ ocamlopt -w +32 hello_world.ml
 File "hello_world.ml", line 3, characters 4-11: